elisabethirgens/booster2024-git-workshop/stuff/index.md

 <h1>this is a playground</h1>

-okay so the entire repo is a playground
+okay so the entire repo is a playground T was here

 really! go forth, change things and make a mess!